xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

 During the following performance from gothic post-metal band The World At A Glance, I resigned to sitting behind the merch table to recover my energy.
 In this time I went through my camera and made sure I had more storage space for subsequent sets, but as a result I wasn't able to take any photos of the band.
 <br><br>
 As always, their electric violin added a melancholic and lyrical quality to their music, an addition which contrasted beautifully with Scott's vocals.
-Within their set, they debuted a song from their upcoming 2027 record, which I am very excited for the release of.
+Within their set, they debuted a song from their upcoming 2027 record, which I am really looking forward to.

 <div class="gallery">
    <a href="/images/5twaag3.jpg">